CASR-HKU/DPACS/hardware/source/resnet_basicblock/sparse/resnet_basicblock_sparse_parallel/README.md

 ```
     make all
 ```
 The output bitstream will also be copied to the drive folder.
+Logs are stored in the ./log folder.